UMass Chan Medical School: Affiliates and clinical partners

 The hospital and clinical components of UMMS are part of UMass Memorial Health Care (UMMHC).
 UMass Memorial is a multibillion-dollar health-care system consisting of acute-care hospitals, ambulatory clinics and a network of primary care physicians and specialists throughout central Massachusetts.
 With approximately 13,000 employees (including 1,500 physicians), UMMHC is the largest health-care provider in central Massachusetts.
-Its flagship hospital (UMass Memorial Medical Center) straddles two campuses along Route 9 in Worcester, Massachusetts and is designated by the American College of Surgeons as a Level I Trauma Center.
+Its flagship hospital (UMass Memorial Medical Center) straddles three campuses along Route 9 in Worcester, Massachusetts and one in Marlborough, Massachusetts and is designated by the American College of Surgeons as a Level I Trauma Center.

 Its largest publicly funded affiliate in the field of cancer research is the Quality Assurance Review Center (QARC), located in Lincoln, Rhode Island.
 Supported by the National Cancer Institute (NCI) and the National Institutes of Health (NIH), QARC receives radiotherapy data from around 1,000 hospitals in the United States.

-UMMHC also maintains three community hospitals:
+UMMHC also maintains four community hospitals: